llerussell/PyBehaviour/README.md

 * GUI window needs to be better organised

 ## Features to add
-* Specific proportion of stimulus type
+* Specific proportion of stimulus types
-* Specify cue cahnnels per stimulus
+* Specify cue channels per stimulus
+* Auto transition
+* Adpatiation phase, no stimuli, all responses are rewarded
 * ...

 ## Tested compatibility